muratk5n/thirdwave/en/README.md

 ---

-That is genius; put everything in raw, the whole thing is cooked in closed form, kill germs inside, and can be sure no more will enter the can is opened.
+That is genius; put all ingredientss in raw, then the whole thing is cooked as closed, that cooking kill germs inside, and can be sure no more will enter until the can is opened.

 "Canned chicken is pressure cooked right in the can in a process called retort cooking".